AppleMax1992/IPCK/README.md

-# CommitFit
+# IPCK

 ## Environment
 Code demo for paper ``A commit classification framework incorporated with Prompt tuning and external Knowledge'' In order to easily reproduce our method, we use ```pip freeze > requirements.txt``` to output the packages used in our experimental environment. you can try ```pip install -r requirements.txt``` to obtain the similar environment with us.

-You should also download Hugginface models, if you are facing the vpn issue.
-Please download the models by running req.py .
+### You should also download Hugginface models, if you are facing the VPN issue.
+Please download the models by running req.py
+.
 ## Datasets
 The datasets we used can be find from the dataset folder